kanjih-ciandt/test-gke-network-policy/README.md

 To be executed after enabled the network policy in the master and nodes.

-This example is basic a merge of these tutorials:
+This example is basically a merge of these tutorials:
 * https://cloud.google.com/kubernetes-engine/docs/tutorials/http-balancer

 *  https://docs.projectcalico.org/v3.5/getting-started/kubernetes/tutorials/advanced-policy

 **Step 1**: Create 2 namespaces: